jahid-jabed/mh_opt_tl_covid19/README.md

 **E. Results and Performance**
   - **Results:** Performance of the Transfer Learning Models with and without Genetic Optimization. <br> ![Results](/Pictures/Results.PNG "Results")

+**F. Dependencies**
+  + The dataset importation from Google Drive and saving model data into Google Drive required drive permission.